Puru Chibber: Personal life

 Chibber was born on 22 August 1990 in New Delhi, and is son of actress Vibha Chibber, who was seen in the serial Bidaai and Mrs. Kaushik Ki Paanch Bahuein.
+In 2019 he married his longtime girl friends, Roshni Banthia together they have a child.

 Career

 Chibber played the role of Hameer Rizvi, the son of an owner of a pharmaceutical company and expert in gambling, in Khotey Sikkey which is about five rich youngsters and one stubborn cop who manages to solve various crimes in an unorthodox manner but emerges victorious.

-He was also seen in the 2010 movie Band Baaja Baraat, in which he played the role of Bittoo's(Ranveer Singh) best friend.
+He was also seen in the 2010 movie Band Baaja Baraat, in which he played the role of Bittoo's (Ranveer Singh) best friend.
 He has also worked in the movies Choo Lenge Akash and The Warrior.
-He was also seen in Ekta Kapoor's show Pavitra Rishta on Zee TV, as Sachin Deshmukh.
-He was also seen in the show Beintehaa as Rocky Singh and Do Dil Bandhe Ek Dori Se as Karan.He plays the role of Ketan Mehta in the Star Plus show Naamkaran.Currently[2021],he plays the role of SP Abhay Anand in the OTT (Sonyliv) platform Web Series Love J Action.
+He was in Ekta Kapoor's show Pavitra Rishta on Zee TV, as Sachin Deshmukh.
+He was also seen in the show Beintehaa as Rocky Singh and Do Dil Bandhe Ek Dori Se as Karan.
+He plays the role of Ketan Mehta in the Star Plus show Naamkaran.
+He plays the role of SP Abhay Anand in the OTT (Sonyliv) Web Series Love J Action.